boilingoden/psiphon-linux-vpn-service/CODE_OF_CONDUCT.md

 ## Reporting

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at <security@psiphon.ca>.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at <mailto:security@psiphon.ca>.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.